 Applicable keywords and their associated characteristics are detailed in 3.5.

-There shall be no obligatory keywords in the Data Section of the TDM Segment, with the exception of ‘DATA_START’ and ‘DATA_STOP’, because the data presented in any given TDM is dependent upon the characteristics of the data collection activity.
+There shall be no mandatory keywords in the Data Section of the TDM Segment, with the exception of ‘DATA_START’ and ‘DATA_STOP’, because the data presented in any given TDM is dependent upon the characteristics of the data collection activity.

 The Data Section of the TDM Segment shall be delineated by the ‘DATA_START’ and ‘DATA_STOP’ keywords.
 These keywords are intended to facilitate parsing, and will also serve to advise the recipient that all the Tracking Data Records associated with the immediately preceding TDM Metadata Section have been received (the rationale for including this is that data volumes can be very large, so knowing when the data ends is desirable).
 The TDM recipient may process the ‘DATA_STOP’ keyword as a ‘local’ end-of-file marker.